Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Fleabane is a weed with small daisy-like flowers that can spread and colonise disturbed areas.

-Control tips: Fleabane can be controlled by regularly mowing and removing flower heads before producing seeds.
+Control tips: Fleabane can be controlled by regularly mowing and removing flower heads before they produce seeds.
 Herbicides labelled for broadleaf weeds can also be used.

 10. Thistles (Cirsium spp.)